AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
 >When using your own CDN, there is no need to install the domains and certificates in Cloud Manager.
-The routing in Adobe CDN will be done by using the default domain `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.
+The routing in the Adobe CDN will be done by using the default domain `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.

 >[!NOTE]
 >